 Chair Becker encouraged his colleagues to watch the February 8th City Council meeting discussion for further information.
-Chair Becker noted the City Council's clarification that the CEC's role in promoting community visioning was to recommend community engagement options, specifically within the context of the upcoming comprehensive plan update.
+Chair Becker noted the City Council's clarification that the CEC's role in promoting community visioning was into recommending community engagement options, specifically within the context of the upcoming comprehensive plan update.

-City Manager Trudgeon concurred, and further clarified that the City Council's intent was to utilize previous community aspirations, with those bullet points included on the City's website, and those goals from the Imagine Roseville 2025 community visioning process to inform the new Comprehensive Plan update going forward.
+City Manager Trudgeon concurred, and further clarified that the City Council's intent was to utilize previous community aspirations, with those bullet points included on the City's website, and those goals within-from the Imagine Roseville 2025 community visioning process to inform this the new eComprehensive pPlan update going forward.
 City Manager Trudgeon reiterated that their intent was not to reinvent the wheel, but review past documents and their relevancy.

-At the request of Commissioner Grefenberg, City Manager Trudgeon further clarified that, from his perspective, the core direction from the City Council didn't provide any more specificity for the CEC or any further on the CEC's involvement in a visioning statement.
+At the request of Commissioner Grefenberg, City Manager Trudgeon further clarified that, from his perspective, the core direction from the City Council didn't indicate provide any more specificity for the CEC or any further expansion of on the CEC's involvement in a visioning statement.